UPDATE 3-H&M says June sales rise after chilly second quarter

 The Swedish company, whose biggest global rival is

-currency terms in the first 17 days of June compared with the
+local currency terms in the first 17 days of June compared with

 imitation leather biker jackets and chiffon blouses.